-Chief styles of science include both a rational style and an empirical style.
-Empirical scientists classify natural phenomena and invent concepts to organize regularities that are observed.
-Empirical investigations of Linnaeus led to organized biological taxa, those of Mendel led to theories of genetic inheritance and those of Mendele'ev led to the Periodic Table of elements.
+Chief styles of science include a rational style and an empirical style.
+Empirical scientists classify natural phenomena and invent concepts to organize regularities they observe.
+Empirical investigations of Linnaeus led to biological taxa and nomenclature, those of Mendel led to theories of genetic inheritance and those of Mendele'ev led to the Periodic Table of elements.
 Piaget's psychologies had initial empirical foundations and a growing rational superstructure.

 The domain of actual life can be observed by means of an empirical style.
-Patterns are apparent in diverse movements of diverse kinds of animals, e.g., in movements that I call stationary, steady and saccadic.
-In saccadic movements, which are typically jerky or sudden, a propulsive stage is followed by a controlling and terminating stage.
-Birds and squirrels manifest saccadic movements, which also occur in animal eyes, including those of birds and human beings.
+Patterns are apparent in diverse movements of diverse kinds of animals, e.g., in classes of movements that I call stationary, steady and saccadic.
+In saccadic movements - which are jumpy, jerky or sudden - a propulsive stage is followed by a controlling and terminating stage.
+Birds and squirrels manifest saccadic movements, which also occur in eyes of human beings.

-From another angle, I suggest that all vertebrate animals must have bodily feelings that guide movements in ways that are similar to our own.
-Words applied to movements of particular animals are often used in metaphors referring to persons - pull into a shell, beg like a dog, roar like a lion, soar like an eagle.
+From another angle, I conclude that all vertebrate animals must have bodily feelings that guide movements in ways that are similar to my own.
+We all itch and scratch.